 To search the

-There is no guarantee about the order in which the option files in the directory will be read.
+MySQL makes no guarantee about the order in which option files in the directory will be read.

 !includedir directive on Unix operating